pmuellner/ImpactOfDP/README.md

 python data_splits_and_dp.py
 ```

 3. <i>Hyperparameter Tuning</i>: Test various hyperparameter configurations for all models and datasets, identify the best parameters for a given model and dataset.
 More details are given in the RecBole documentation (https://recbole.io/docs/user_guide/usage/parameter_tuning.html).
-For example, to perform hyperparameter tuning on the MovieLens 1M dataset for MultVAE (hp/multvae_params contains the parameter configurations to be tested, and hp/multvae_config is the configuration file for RecBole)
+For example, to perform hyperparameter tuning on the MovieLens 1M dataset for MultVAE (hp/multvae_params contains the parameter configurations to be tested, and hp/multvae_config is the configuration file for RecBole):
 ```
 python hyperparameter_tuning.py --dataset ml-1m --model_name MultVAE --params hp/multvae_params --config hp/multvae_config
 ```